-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+pay when you get ervices Services that are covered for you In-Network Out-of-Network Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost-sharing.
 Each counseling attempt includes up to four face-to-face visits.
 Up to 5 additional online and telephonic smoking cessation counseling visits are available from trained clinicians which includes guidance on steps of change, planning, counseling and education.
 This benefit is only available through our telehealth provider Teladoc.
-For more information, or to schedule an appointment call 1-800-835-2362 (TTY: 711), 24 hours a day, 7 days a week. deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-You pay a \$0 copay for counseling sessions covered through Teladoc, up to 5 additional smoking cessation visits per calendar year. and tobacco use cessation preventive benefits.
+For more information, or to schedule an appointment call 1-800-835-2362 (TTY: 711), 24 hours a day, 7 days a week.
+There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
+You pay a \$0 copay for counseling sessions covered through Teladoc, up to 5 additional smoking cessation visits per calendar year.
+You pay a \$0 copay for each Medicare-covered smoking and tobacco use cessation preventive benefits.
 Counseling sessions through Teladoc are available 24 hours per day, 365 days a year and can be accessed by phone, smart phone app, or online.
 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: After you have paid the annual deductible: You pay a \$10 copay for each Medicare-covered Supervised Exercise Therapy visit.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication After you have paid the annual deductible: You pay a \$10 copay for each Medicare-covered Supervised Exercise Therapy visit.
 After you have paid the annual deductible: You pay a \$40 copay for each Medicare-covered Supervised Exercise Therapy visit.